-- A. Consistent with the commission bylaws, within ninety days of each term commissioners will attend ethics training regarding applicable state, port, and Code standards. - B. A commissioner shall abide by the port's policies of anti-harassment, equal opportunity, violence in the workplace, and anti-retaliation.
-These policies are referred to as "workplace misconduct" throughout this Code. - C. A commissioner shall not use the position to secure special privileges or exemptions for themselves, members of their family, or others. - D. A commissioner shall not employ or use any person, money, or property under the commissioner's official control or direction, or in the commissioner's official custody, for the private benefit or gain of the commissioner, their family, an employee, or another, except as to occasional use of port resources, of de minimis cost and value, that does not result in interference with the proper performance of duties, and is consistent with the port's information systems and service acceptable use policy when applicable.
+- A.C.
+A port commissioner shall not use his or herthe position to secure special privileges or exemptions for himself, herselfthemselves, members of his/hertheir family, or others. - B. A port commissioner shall not knowingly use his or her office for personal or family gain or profit. - D. A commissioner shall not employ or use any person, money, or property under the commissioner's official control or direction, or in the commissioner's official custody, for the private benefit or gain of the commissioner, their family, an employee, or another, except as to occasional use of port resources, of de minimis cost and value, that does not result in interference with the proper performance of duties, and is consistent with the port's information systems and service acceptable use policy when applicable. - C.E.
+A port commissioner shall not disclose confidential information gained because of the port commissioner's position, nor may the port commissioner otherwise use such information for personal or family gain or benefit.

-- E. A commissioner shall not disclose confidential information gained because of the commissioner's position, nor may the port commissioner otherwise use such information for personal or family gain or benefit. - F. A commissioner shall not accept employment or engage in business or professional activities that the commissioner might reasonably expect would require or induce the commissioner by reason of their position to use or disclose confidential information acquired because of the commissioner's position.
+D.F.
+A-port commissioner shall not accept employment or engage in business or professional activities that the port-commissioner might reasonably expect would require or induce him/her tothe commissioner by reason of their position to use or disclose confidential information acquired because of the port-commissioner's position.

-Section 2.
+Section 32.
 Conflicts of Interest.